-Before you dive head first into blocking all invalid traffic, it’s important to first evaluate what is happening on each of your channels.
+Before you dive head-first into blocking all invalid traffic, it’s important to first evaluate what is happening on each of your channels.
 The channels you’re assessing during this time are known as monitored platforms.
-Different types of fake user or invalid traffic affect channels differently from Google to Facebook, to LinkedIn, Pinterest, and Instagram.
+Different types of fake users or invalid traffic affect channels differently, from Google to Facebook, to LinkedIn, Pinterest, and Instagram.
 This monitoring phase can allow you to identify the biggest threats to your specific customer acquisition funnel and then plan your strategy accordingly.
-This is especially important if you are new to GTMSec tactics, or if you are experiencing a lot of invalid traffic and want to identify where it’s coming from.
+This is especially important if you are new to GTMSec tactics or if you are experiencing a lot of invalid traffic and want to identify where it’s coming from.

 Once you’ve monitored each of your platforms, it’s time to make some decisions in order to secure your customer acquisition funnel.
 When you decide to protect a given channel against invalid users, it is then considered to be in the protecting phase and is ultimately labeled as a “protected” channel.
 The more channels you protect, the more accurate your data is, and the more opportunities you have to convert real valid users.

 Some metrics you might consider measuring are:

 IVR is the rate, or percentage, of activity within your funnel that is invalid.
 Not all invalid clicks are necessarily malicious, but regardless of intention, it is helpful to identify how much of the activity on your website will never turn into a real paying customer.
 It is important to keep in mind that new invalid traffic enters the online ecosystem continuously, and it is nearly impossible to have an invalid rate of zero.
 However, by monitoring this metric, we can work towards getting that number under control while minimizing the chances of the same invalid user causing clutter in your funnel over and over again.